PRIMATES &

 Just like any tissue, it can be crumpled, folded and creased.

-Simply press your nail onto the bottom of any fold on your body.
+Simply press your nail onto the bottom of any fold in your hand.

 Put moderate pressure and explore.